 The TSO may require, by notice to the relevant User, the data referred to at SDC1.4.4.5 (a) to (c) to be submitted to it directly under the Grid Code.
 All data items submitted under this SDC1.4.4.5 are to be at levels of MW Output at the Connection Point.

-SDC1.4.8.7 (b) The provisions of SDC1.4.8.7(a) shall apply to Demand Side Units with the exception that reference to relevant effective time shall be read as a reference to Initial Demand Side Unit Response Time.
+SDC1.4.8.7 (b) The provisions of SDC1.4.8.7(a) shall apply to Demand Side Units with the exception that reference to relevant effective time shall be read as a reference to Demand Side Unit Notice Time.

 SDC1 – APPENDIX A